espocrm/documentation/user-guide/printing-to-pdf.md

 {{/each}}
 ```

-The following way is available since 5.3.0 version.
+`contacts` is a relationship name.
+You can obtain relationship names at Administraiton > Entity Manager.

-Example, printing contact names of an opportunity:
+Example, printing contact names of an opportunity (available since 5.3.0):
 ```
 {{#each contactsIds}}
     {{var this ../contactsNames}}